 - Test your fuel system using a fuel pressure gauge.
 The correct readings for your engine should be listed in your manual.

 - Use a multimeter to check the fuel injectors.
-First unplug the injector from the engine, then use the multimeter leads to probe the terminals.
+First, unplug the injector from the engine, then use the multimeter leads to probe the terminals.
 Check your vehicle manual for the correct resistance.

 Common Mistakes To Avoid While Diagnosing The P0302 Code

 It’s easy to overlook small issues like a broken wire or a loose electrical connection.
-Be thorough in your inspection of your engine.
+Be thorough in the inspection of your engine.
 If you’re lucky, you’ll only need to make a minor repair.

 What Should You Do To Fix The Code P0302?

 If you’re not experiencing any drivability issues, clear the trouble code.
 A single misfire may not be cause for significant concern.
 Take a test drive to see if the code comes back.
 If it does, continue with the steps below.